hatfinisher/hatfinisher.github.io/README.md

 # Jackie Ess
+I'm a writer in my late thirties.

 ## Darryl
-I published my first novel, Darryl with [Clash Books](https://www.clashbooks.com/) in May 2021, after writing the first sketches in late 2016.
+I published my first novel, [Darryl](https://bookshop.org/books/darryl/9781944866846) with [Clash Books](https://www.clashbooks.com/) in May 2021.
 You could buy it [here](https://bookshop.org/books/darryl/9781944866846), or really anywhere.
 It's the story of a guy in an unusual sex lifestyle.
 You might relate to him.

 ###### Reviews, Interviews, Podcasts
 - Review by [Zoe Hu, The White Review, August 2021](https://www.thewhitereview.org/reviews/an-ecstasy-of-shame/)